 As a local guide, I was excited to bring some of my guests out to the Dean homestead.
 They were as taken with the place as I was, and one guest told me afterward that her experience there had been ‘life-changing.’
 I will certainly try to include a visit to the Deans with friends, family, and guests coming to Homer in the future!
 Carla Fabian

 Here are a few of the things you’ll see and learn about.

-- Our timber frame studio with its arched doorway and hammer beam roof
+- Our well-equipped timber frame studio with its arched doorway and hammer-beam roof frame

 - Magical barns and animal houses